carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 ``DeclContext`` manages multiply-defined declaration contexts internally.
 The function ``DeclContext::getPrimaryContext`` retrieves the "primary" context for a given ``DeclContext`` instance, which is the ``DeclContext`` responsible for maintaining the lookup table used for the semantics-centric view.
-Given the primary context, one can follow the chain of ``DeclContext`` nodes that define additional declarations via ``DeclContext::getNextContext``.
+Given a DeclContext, one can obtain the set of declaration contexts that are semanticaly connected to this declaration context, in source order, including this context (which will be the only result, for non-namespace contexts) via ``DeclContext::collectAllContexts``.
 Note that these functions are used internally within the lookup and insertion methods of the ``DeclContext``, so the vast majority of clients can ignore them.

 .. _CFG: